The Gut Check - 2019

 How should I prepare?
 What should I bring?

 Prepare yourself for this event by training to be capable of trail running and biking for about two hours.
 Biking elevations range from -5% to 8% grades, running elevations up to 18% grade.
 While swimming will again be part of future Gut Checks, this year’s late October race day means you will be paddling a board — any kind will do, SUP, kneeling paddleboard, surfboard.
 Bring your own, or a limited supply will be available to rent.
 Be prepared for a mile of paddling.
-Bring — at the least — a compass and a map!
+Bring — at the least — a compass, we'll supply the map!
 There will be four race categories: solo, two-person, three-person and four-person.
 All members of a team must remain in close contact and finish at the same time.

 Be prepared to: